lyuwen/lyuwen/README.md

 ### About me

-I just earned my Ph.D. degree with my advisor [Prof. Chris Marianetti](http://www.chrismarianetti.org) on [Thermodynamics of Interacting Phonons](https://doi.org/10.7916/d8-wkbr-m336) at Columbia University.
+I just earned my Ph.D. degree working with my advisor [Prof. Chris Marianetti](http://www.chrismarianetti.org) on [Thermodynamics of Interacting Phonons](https://doi.org/10.7916/d8-wkbr-m336) at Columbia University.
-We are currently developing a very optimized software that executes the methodologies described in the [paper](https://link.aps.org/doi/10.1103/PhysRevB.100.014303) we published.
+We are currently developing a highly optimized software that executes the methodologies described in the [paper](https://link.aps.org/doi/10.1103/PhysRevB.100.014303) we published.
 It will be released soon.
 Stay tuned.

 #### Publications